SNodeC/snode.c/README.md

 - `core::socket::stream::legacy::SocketConnection` or
 - `core::socket::stream::tls::SocketConnection`

-which itself are derived from the non template base class `core::socket::stream::SocketConnection`.
+which itself are derived from the abstract non template base class `core::socket::stream::SocketConnection`.

-Equivalent to the `SocketAddress` type, each `SocketServer` and `SocketClient` class provides its correct `SocketConnection` as nested data type.
+Equivalent to the `SocketAddress` type, each `SocketServer` and `SocketClient` class provides its correct `SocketConnection` type as nested data type.
 This type can be obtained from a concrete `SocketServer` or `SocketClient` class using

 ```c++
 using SocketConnection = <ConcreteServerOrClientType>::SocketConnection;